Positano Guide

 Set into the mountain, surrounded by rich mediterranean vegetation, Positano is so picturesque as to seem a spontaneous stage setting.
 This village is located at the beginning of the Amalfi Coast - coming from Sorrento.

-Seen from the sea it looks like a huge nativity scene, a waterfall of little multicoloured houses clinging onto its sides.
+Seen from the sea it looks like a huge nativity scene, a waterfall of little multicoloured houses perched on its sides.

 Other small beaches are Fornillo, Arienzo, Fiumicello reachable by foot or boat.

-The center of Positano is dominated by the coloured majolica cupola ( icon )of Santa Maria Assunta’s church, that dates back to the 1200s, and it is home to a wonderful Byzantine icon called “Madonna di Positano”.
+The center of Positano is dominated by the coloured majolica cupola of Santa Maria Assunta’s church, that dates back to the 1200s, and it is home to a wonderful Byzantine icon called “Madonna di Positano”.
 Positano is one of the most romantic towns along the Amalfi Coast.

 Since 1800, the magic of the town has fascinated writers and artists from all over the world, such as Goethe, Steinbeck, Picasso and Diaghilev.
 Even the world of cinema was seduced by its beauty: Rome's legendary Dolce Vita found its home from home right here in Positano.

-In 1924, on the isletof Gallo Lungo the russian dancer Leonide Massine built a Villa, few years later was bought by Rudolf Nureyev.
-Positano dedicates to these artists the international award Dance.
+In 1924, on the islet of Gallo Lungo the Russian dancer Leonide Massine built a Villa, few years later it was bought by Rudolf Nureyev.
+Positano dedicates to these artists the international Dance award.

 Events